kdave12/MASThesis/README.md

 This  repository contains example implementations of privacy auditing using the TAPAS toolbox for synthetic data generated from [The Breast Cancer Wisconsin Diagnostic Data](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).
 This toolbox is used for evaluating the privacy of synthetic data using adversarial techniques.
 The code for the TAPAS toolbox is from: https://github.com/alan-turing-institute/tapas ([Associated Paper](https://arxiv.org/abs/2211.06550))

-Here is the [example notebook](https://github.com/kdave12/MASThesis/blob/main/ExampleNotebooks/PrivacyAuditing_SyntheticData_Tapas.ipynb) exemplifying Privacy Attacks, training and testing Threat Models and generation of Privacy Auditing metrics and reports for Breast Cancer Synthetic Data using the TAPAS toolbox.
+Here is the example notebook exemplifying Privacy Attacks, training and testing Threat Models and generation of Privacy Auditing metrics and reports for Breast Cancer Synthetic Data using the TAPAS toolbox: https://github.com/kdave12/MASThesis/blob/main/ExampleNotebooks/PrivacyAuditing_SyntheticData_Tapas.ipynb

 ## Breast Cancer Dataset